sergiocarracedo/blog/content/blog/2024/2024-05-18-hexagonal-architecture-frontend/index.md

   }

   private responseToEntity(response: Response): (MenuItem | Menu) {
-    // here the transformations from flat to nested is more complex (requires more code lines) so I'm going to ignore it in the example.
+    //Here the transformations from flat to nested are more complex (require more code lines) so I'm going to ignore it in the example.
 Let's imagine it is done after this line
     // transform the response to the domain entities if ('items' in response) {
       return new Menu({